Madeira: Demographics

 In 2023, 94.5% of the population of Madeira were born in Portugal; the total Madeiran population was 256,622.

 Diaspora

-Madeirans migrated to the United States, Venezuela, Brazil, Guyana, Saint Vincent and the Grenadines, South Africa and Trinidad and Tobago.
+Madeirans migrated to the United States, South Africa, Venezuela, Brazil, Guyana, Saint Vincent and the Grenadines, Curaçao and Trinidad and Tobago.
 Madeiran immigrants in North America mostly clustered in New England and mid-Atlantic states, Toronto, Northern California, and Hawaii.
 The city of New Bedford is especially rich in Madeirans, and it hosts the Museum of Madeira Heritage.
 The annual Madeiran and Luso-American celebration, the Feast of the Blessed Sacrament, the world's largest celebration of Madeiran heritage, regularly draws crowds of tens of thousands to the city's Madeira Field.

 Many Portuguese immigrants in Hawaii were of Madeiran origin.

 In the 1846 famine, over 6,000 inhabitants migrated to British Guiana.
 In 1891, they numbered 4.3% of the population.
 In 1902, 5,000 Portuguese people, mostly Madeirans, lived in Honolulu, Hawaii.
 By 1910, this grew to 21,000.